 World-renowned pediatric gastroenterologist, research scientist and entrepreneur Dr. Alessio Fasano is chief of Pediatric Gastroenterology and Nutrition at MassGeneral Hospital for Children.
 Dr. Fasano directs the Center for Celiac Research and Treatment, specializing in the treatment of patients of all ages with gluten-related disorders, including celiac disease, wheat allergy and gluten sensitivity.
+He is also a member of the Gluten-Free Living Medical Advisory Board.

 Once a month, Dr. Fasano will be answering questions about celiac disease for Gluten-Free Living readers.
 This month, he covers over-the counter medications that claim to alleviate celiac symptoms, alternative or complimentary treatments for celiac disease, and the neurological consequences of celiac disease.